 However, when deciding whether treatment is connected with a disability, the test to apply is whether you would have treated a non-disabled employee who had been off sick for the same length of time in the same way.
 If you would, it is not discrimination.
 Also, if you neither knew about the disability nor ought reasonably to have known about it, it is not discrimination.

-If the employee is not disabled, but suffers from long-term ill health, an Employment Tribunal would certainly expect you to do everything you can to keep him on, if necessary including an offer of alternative employment.
-However, if — after consultation with the employee and a medical investigation — there is no prospect of him returning to work, and you cannot keep the position open indefinitely, you may be able to dismiss on the grounds of ‘incapability’.
+If the employee is not disabled, but suffers from long-term ill health, an Employment Tribunal would certainly expect you to do everything you can to keep your employee on, if necessary including an offer of alternative employment.
+However, if — after consultation with the employee and a medical investigation — there is no prospect of them returning to work, and you cannot keep the position open indefinitely, you may be able to dismiss on the grounds of ‘incapability’.

 To avoid a successful claim for unfair dismissal, you must be able to show that you acted reasonably in treating the absence as a reason to dismiss, and that you acted fairly before dismissing.
 Take legal advice before you do anything.